TEParsons/psychopy-eyetracker-sr-research/docs_src/index.rst

 Welcome to psychopy-eyetracker-sr-research's documentation!
 =======================================================

-The `psychopy-eyetracker-sr-research` plugin is designed to show you how to make a plugin.
+The `psychopy-eyetracker-sr-research` plugin adds EyeLink to the supported eyetracker devices in ioHub..

 .. toctree::
    :maxdepth: 1